-The cluster was invalidated during a failover process.
-During a controlled switchover process, data consistency is assured, and the original primary cluster is demoted to a working read-only replica cluster.
+UNKNOWN MySQL Shell cannot currently contact any member servers to controlled switchover process, data consistency is assured, and the original primary cluster is demoted to a working read-only replica cluster.
 However, during an emergency failover process, data consistency is not assured, so for safety, the original primary cluster is marked as invalidated during the failover process.
 Replica clusters are also marked as invalidated if they are unreachable or unavailable at the time of the failover, or during a controlled switchover.
 A cluster with this global status is not functioning at all as part of the InnoDB ClusterSet deployment.
 The cluster does not necessarily have any technical issues, and might be capable of rejoining the InnoDB ClusterSet deployment after manual validation.
 If the cluster can be contacted, you should verify that it has been shut down, so that it is not accepting new transactions.
-To handle this situation, see Section 8.9, "InnoDB ClusterSet Repair and Reioin".
+To handle this situation, see Section 8.9, "InnoDB ClusterSet Repair and Rejoin".